FOR IMMEDIATE RELEASE: October 19, 2023

 New York, NY—For over 30 years, Lambda Literary has championed LGBTQIA+ books and authors based on its belief that lives are affirmed and culture preserved when our stories are written, published, and read.
 Since 2007, Lambda Literary has offered the Writers Retreat for Emerging LGBTQ Voices—the nation’s premier LGBTQIA+ writing residency, which brings together emerging poets, playwrights, screenwriters, essayists, novelists, and memoirists in a safe, welcoming, and love-centered community.

 Lambda Literary is pleased to announce the 2024 Faculty to lead our fellows during our prestigious Writers Retreat.
-We are returning back in person from July 28-August 3 at Chestnut Hill College outside of Philadelphia, Pennsylvania.
+The Retreat will be held virtually from July 28-August 3.
 Applications for fellowships open October 30, 2023 and close on December 11, 2023.

 Fiction